French Somaliland in World War II: Rule of Nouailhetas

 On 18 September 1940, the Royal Navy established a blockade of French Somaliland (and dividing the colony) with ships based out of Aden.
-Pétain replaced Germain as governor with Pierre Nouailhetas, a naval officer, that same month.
-On 25 September the British bombed Djibouti from the air, prompting Nouailhetas to institute a brutal reign of terror.
-Europeans suspected of contact with the enemy were interned at Obock, while 45 others were condemned to death or forced labour, mostly in absentia.
+Pétain replaced Germain as governor with French Navy officer Pierre Nouailhetas in the same month.
+On 25 September, the Royal Air Force (RAF) carried out a bombing raid against Djibouti, prompting Nouailhetas to institute a brutal reign of terror.
+Europeans suspected of contact with the Allies were interned at Obock, while 45 others were condemned to death or forced labour, mostly in absentia.
 In May 1941 six Africans were shot without trial to set an example to potential deserters.
 The rule of Nouailhetas was too brutal for even the authoritarian leaders at Vichy to stand: in September 1942 he was recalled and forced to retire without a pension.

 In the last week of November 1940, De Gaulle and British Prime Minister Winston Churchill met in London to discuss a proposed operation to take French Somaliland.
-Three Free French battalions, including Foreign Legionnaires, under Legentilhomme would establish themselves near the French Somali border and begin disseminating pro-Gaullist propaganda, seeking to justify the British action at Mers-el-Kébir, the attack on Dakar and the war in Syria.
-This was labelled Operation Marie.
+Three Free French battalions, including Foreign Legionnaires, under Legentilhomme would establish themselves near the French Somali border and begin disseminating pro-Gaullist propaganda which justified the British attack on Mers-el-Kébir, the Anglo-French attack on Dakar and the Syria and Lebanon campaign.
 The Royal Navy was to ferry the Free French troops to East Africa.
 The French plan was enthusiastically approved by Churchill, but it was not implemented until the naval assets became available in February 1941.
 Nonetheless, in November a certain Major Hamilton went to Aden to begin preparing a "Mobile Force" for blowing up the railway from Djibouti to Dire Dawa.
 In the end, this plan was dropped, since it was not considered politic to upset the Vichyites at that moment.

-On 24 March 1941, in an attempt to prevent an Italian withdrawal from occupied British Somaliland, the British bombed a section of the Djibouti–Addis Ababa railway and met with heavy French anti-aircraft fire.
-By that time, the Allied offensive against the Italians had tightened the blockade of French Somaliland and a famine was setting in.
+On 24 March 1941, in an attempt to prevent an Italian withdrawal from British Somaliland, the RAF bombed a section of the Djibouti–Addis Ababa railway and met with heavy French anti-aircraft fire.
+By that time, the Allied offensive against the Italians had tightened their blockade of French Somaliland and a famine was setting in.
 Malnutrition-related diseases took many lives, 70% of them women and children.
-The locals named the blockade the carmii, a word for a type of sorghum usually reserved for cattle, but used as human food at the height of the famine.
+The locals named the blockade the carmii, a word for a type of sorghum usually reserved for cattle, but used as food for humans at the height of the famine.